GeneralSting/Frontend-documentation/JavaScript/event loop.md

 ## Never blocking

-- property of the event loop model is that JavaScript never blocks - handling I/O is typically performed via events and callback, so when the application is waiting for na query to return or a fetch request it can still process other things like user input
+- property of the event loop model is that JavaScript never blocks - handling I/O is typically performed via events and callback, so when the application is waiting for query to return or a fetch request it can still process other things like user input

 ## Rendering DOM